The translation of this document is outdated.

 the local government administration employee - minute taker of

 the meeting.
-Minutes shall be signed not later than the fifth
+Minutes shall be signed not later than on the fifth

 working day after the meeting indicating the date of signing.

-Decisions taken by the city or municipality council shall be
+Decisions taken by the council shall be signed by the

-administrative act, the decision and the voting thereof shall be
+meeting, the decision and the voting thereof shall be indicated

-indicated in the minutes and the administrative act shall be
+in the minutes and the administrative act shall be appended to

-appended to the minutes, which shall be prepared in conformity
+the minutes which shall be prepared in conformity with the

 [17 February 2005; 17 July 2008; 17 June 2010; 31 January